-- Correct Forms 1040, 1040A, 1040EZ, 1040NR, or 1040NR-EZ. - Make certain elections after the prescribed deadline (see Regulations sections 301.9100-1 through -3 for details). - Change amounts previously adjusted by the IRS.
-However, do not include any interest or penalties on Form 1040X; they will be adjusted accordingly. - Make a claim for a carryback due to a loss or unused credit.
+Correct Forms 1040, 1040A, 1040EZ, 1040NR, or 1040NR-EZ.

+Make certain elections after the prescribed deadline (see Regulations sections 301.9100-1 through -3 for details).

+Change amounts previously adjusted by the IRS.
+However, do not include any interest or penalties on Form 1040X; they will be adjusted accordingly.

+Make a claim for a carryback due to a loss or unused credit.
 However, you may be able to use Form 1045, Application for Tentative Refund, instead of Form 1040X.
-For more information, see Loss or credit carryback on page 2 and the discussion on carryback claims on page 3.
+For more information, see Loss or credit carryback under When To File, later, and the discussion on carryback claims under Special Situations, later.